mystudentwellbeing/Campus-Event-Hub/README.md

 * As a student, I want to share an event, so that I can bring my friend to the event

+* As a student, I want to submit events, so that I can share events to other students

+* As a student, I want to edit and delete an event I submit, so that the event can have the latest information

 ## Figma 🎨
 https://www.figma.com/file/P8tmvTYt1H0Et5hkN3kiQK/My-Student-Wellbeing---Campus-Event-Hub?type=design&node-id=0-1&mode=design&t=4r2yyeJO134k1NVd-0